SaschaBrunnerCH/participatory-planning/README.md

 # Adopted "Participatory Planning" repository

 This repository is a fork from [participatory-planning on esri](https://github.com/Esri/participatory-planning).
-This cool app is created by Developer Evangelist Arno Fiva at Esri R&D Center Zurich.
+This awesome app is created by Developer Evangelist Arno Fiva at Esri R&D Center Zurich.
 He explains all details in this [blog](https://www.esri.com/arcgis-blog/products/js-api-arcgis/3d-gis/create-your-next-neighborhood-in-3d/).

+A live version is available [here](https://saschabrunnerch.github.io/participatory-planning/).

 ## Participatory Planning in a real scenario in the town Zug, Switzerland